chery-nextai/.github/profile/README.md

 ---

 ## About
+**[Chery Group](https://www.cheryinternational.com/)** is a global automotive enterprise committed to technological innovation and high-quality development.
+Through continuous investment in AI and intelligent technologies, Chery is accelerating the evolution of intelligent vehicles, smart mobility, and future industrial ecosystems.

-**Chery NextAI Research Institute** is the AI technology innovation and R&D hub of **[Chery Group](https://www.cheryinternational.com/)**, dedicated to driving the deep integration of artificial intelligence technologies with the automotive industry.
+**Chery NextAI Research Institute** is the AI technology innovation and R&D hub of Chery Group, dedicated to driving the deep integration of artificial intelligence technologies with the automotive industry.

 Leveraging Chery’s extensive industrial scenarios and massive data resources accumulated across automotive R&D, manufacturing, supply chain, and user services, the institute focuses on building an intelligent technology foundation for the automotive industry.